 Don’t roll your eyes.
 Writing a paragraph━or, paragraphing, as it is apparently called━isn’t as simple as it may seem.
 Sure, there’s a beginning, a middle, and an end; that’s easy.
 But we’re going to get down to the nitty gritty: we’re talking paragraph sentences, transitions, and types (oh, my!).

-A paragraph is a section of text that pertains to a single theme and is designated by an indent or a line break.
-Paragraphs are at least one sentence long and are usually one part of a larger whole.
 There are a few different types of paragraphs one can write, and we’ll get into that.
 Just know that no matter what type of paragraph you are writing, the action you are undertaking is called paragraphing.

 The above section (starting with “A paragraph” and ending with “...called paragraphing”) is a whole paragraph.
 Congratulations, you just learned your first paragraph-writing lesson.